zachmccabe/briars/lessons-learned.md

 ## Recharge

+During a visit, my childhood Chinese teacher gives me a notebook filled with details from the ink and brush paintings of [Qi Baishi.](https://en.wikipedia.org/wiki/Qi_Baishi)

+As a kid, Qi's crickets and cicadas were my favorite.
+His work was so different to anything I'd ever seen.
+It made me smile.
+It still does.

+My old teacher doesn't know anything about that.
+Nevertheless, when she hands me that notebook, she sparks an idea.

-When feel like I can't possibly come up with another picture, I flip through that [notebook](https://www.zachmccabe.com/briars/about-briars.html#backstory) and ask myself how Qi Baishi might see the view.
+When feel like I can't possibly come up with another picture, I flip through that notebook and ask myself how Qi Baishi might see the view.